Posted on

 • Hover around the page and click on Manage Subscriptions.
 Since we are here for the first time and do not have any existing plans, we need to create one.
 To do so, click on Create Plan.

-The next page will ask you to enter the details of the services and products that are part of the plan.
+The next page will ask you to enter the details of the services and products included in the plan.

 PayPal Subscriptions Setup Step 2